-I’m the author of The Boy in the Burgundy Hood, a ghost story released in November 2019, and the adventure mystery series The Secret of the Tirthas.
-My first poetry collection, Up in the Air, was published in 2018.
+I’m the author of The Boy in the Burgundy Hood, a ghost story, and the adventure mystery series The Secret of the Tirthas.
+I also have two poetry collection published, Up in the Air and The Things We Thought Were Beautiful, published March 2020.

 I was born in Eastbourne and grew up in Warwickshire.
 At school I wrote all the time – action stories involving my friends, which got passed around the class.
 I was sure I was going to be a writer, but somehow it all got lost during my university years in Southampton, where I did an English degree, and Stirling in Scotland, where I did an MSc in Environmental Management.